ParmodKumar-tech/Task-Tracking-App/README.md

 - User authentication with JWT
 - Task creation, reading, updating, and deletion
+- Mode: User , Admin
+- User(mode):  view and add new tasks
+- Admin(mode): Update and Delete any task
-- Task status tracking (not started, in-progress, completed)
+- Task status tracking (not started, in-progress, completed) change by Admin

 ## Tech Stack